What Is American Express?

 American Express cards are accepted in businesses across the globe and it is a card that is usually synonymous with larger purchases.
 While American Express (AMEX) is useful, especially with business/corporate clients, the fees to process American Express have classically been high (comparative to other credit card interchange rates).
 American Express is working to make their card more acceptable upon merchants and provide some better perks to those who accept their card brand.

 American Express OptBlue Program

-OptBlue essentially offers wholesale rates to acquirers, who then pass those rates on to merchants with their margin attached (which is the way credit card processing for other card brands works too).
-Because Amex rates are passed on to your payment provider, you don’t need to change processing companies to use OptBlue.
+OptBlue essentially offers wholesale rates to acquirers, who then pass those rates on to merchants with their margin attached (which is how credit card processing for other card brands works too).
+Because Amex rates are passed on to your payment provider, you don't need to change processing companies to use OptBlue.

 Amex interchange fees and other fees will vary based on if you are an OptBlue merchant or not.
 For Helcim's OptBlue rates, click here.

 When you're processing $1M + per annum, you'll need to chat with American Express themselves to get the skinny on what fees you'll be paying, as they can differ for each industry.

 Ultimately, the more ways you can accept payment from customers, the better, and that goes for card brands too.
 By putting an American Express sign in your shop window or on your counter, customers know they can pay the way they want and it only further encourages them to do business with you.

 Amex is no longer just for rich consumers or expensive retailers; with OptBlue, accepting American Express is more attainable than ever for small businesses.
 If you've ever thought Amex was inaccessible for your business, you may want to give them a second look.
 Again, ultimately, the more cards your business can accept, the more likely you'll be able to tap into different segments of the market!